dikortis/LetsTalkETC/Episodes/Episode_6.md

 **Carlo Vicari:**
-don't I
-don't think what the colorado mar or the girl part
+I don't think what the colorado mar or the girl part

 **Matt:**
 no the colorado part is great
-yeah this guy's did it for the girl part that was so man okay great it's great for six months but yeah right
+yes this guy's did it for the girl part that was so man okay great it's great for six months but